-The Graduate Information Guide (GIG) is to advise the graduate nursing student of policies, procedures and other information unique to the graduate nursing program.
-For general information students are referred to the ASU Graduate Bulletin and the ASU Student Handbook.
+The Graduate Information Guide (GIG) is to advise the graduate nursing student (MSN and DNP) of policies, procedures and other information unique to the graduate nursing program.
+For general information, students are referred to the AState Graduate Bulletin and the AState Student Handbook.
 The GIG is a supplement to, and not a substitute for, the Arkansas State University Graduate Bulletin.
-While every effort is made to keep this document current, students are encouraged to direct any questions about the program and its requirements to their advisor, the Graduate Program Director or the School of Nursing Chairperson at Post Office Box 910, College of Nursing and Health Professions, State University, AR 72467, (870) 972-3074.
+While every effort is made to keep this document current, students are encouraged to direct any questions about the program and its requirements to their advisor, the Graduate Program Director or the Nursing Department Chairperson at Post Office Box 910,

-The Arkansas State University Graduate School may be contacted at Post Office Box 60, State University AR 72467, (870) 972-3029.
+College of Nursing and Health Professions, State University, AR 72467, (870) 972-3074.
 The Office of Admissions and Records can be reached at (870) 972-3024 or by writing to Post Office Box 1630, State University, AR 72467.